GazarianGorik/ReaperVoiceController/README.md

 3) Try refreshing connection settings.
 4) Make sure that Reaper OSC settings match RVC connection settings.
 (You may have inverted Reaper and RVC ports, try to switch them).
 5) Restart RVC.
-After following these steps, the connection is still not established, please report it as a bug.
+After following these steps, if the connection is still not established, please report it as a bug.